Khokan Das: Support to illegal Bangladeshis

+Allegation of fraud jobs by CPM

 He alleged that the illegal recruitment scheme is something that the leftists have taught them.
 He said "Throughout the 34 years of the leftist government, there was no law and order in Bengal.
 By placing their spouses in illegal jobs everywhere, CPM leaders went to join the party."

+Arrest

+He gets arrested on 31st May, 2026 from Prayagraj, Uttar Pradesh.